Say I Am You

-Say I Am You is the second studio album by indie folk band The Weepies and their first full-length record.
-It was released on Nettwerk on March 7, 2006.
+Say I Am You is the second album released by indie folk band The Weepies and their first full-length record.
+It was released on Nettwerk Records on March 7, 2006.
 Sing Out! described the album as "tuneful, quiet pop that borrows a thing or two from folk."
 The thirteen tracks were co-written by Deb Talan and Steve Tannen, who alternate between lead and harmony vocals in various tracks.

 Several songs from the album were featured in television shows and films: